-IUI is generally seen as the less expensive form of assisted reproductive treatments (ARTs) but the pregnancy rate is lower than IVF – in fact it only returns the patient’s fertility chances to the equivalent to a women of her own age.
+IUI is generally seen as the less expensive form of assisted reproductive treatments (ARTs) but the pregnancy rate is lower than IVF – in fact it only returns the patient’s fertility chances to the equivalent to a woman of her own age.
 In an IUI procedure, treated sperm (washed semen) is inserted into the cavity of the uterus so that it is nearer the ovaries right before ovulation to increase the chance of fertilization.
 The IUI technique is often used for unexplained infertility, ovulatory problems, sexual dysfunction, lower sperm count, decreased sperm motility, cervical scarring or mucus issues.
 In some cases, IUI is accompanied by ovarian stimulation to ensure ovulation and increase the chance of conception.

 In vitro fertilization (IVF)

 IVF is the most well known assisted reproductive treatment.
 It refers to when a sperm fertilizes an egg outside the body.
 The IVF process takes four to six weeks and consists of six stages: